nycmeshnet/docs/content/installs/problems.md

 3. Make sure pipe mounts can't twist by putting a bolt through them.
 You'll need a set of metal drill bits (such as titanium) and some 2 1/2" long 1/4" bolts.

+If you can move the LiteBeam with your hands, it will also move in the wind.
+The LiteBeam LR needs even more care to stop it from moving.

 # Bad crimps

 Ethernet testers aren't perfect so you need to check your crimps visually-